Stochastic Discontinuous Galerkin Methods with Low-Rank Solvers for Convection Diffusion Equations, Chemnitz, Germany, 6 - 08 September 2021, pp.1

 To simulate complex kinds of behavior in physical systems, one makes predictions and hypotheses about certain outputs of interest with the help of simulation of mathematical models.
 However, due to the lack of knowledge or inherent variability in the model parameters, such real-problems formulated by mathematical models generally come with uncertainty concerning computed quantities.
 Therefore, the idea of uncertainty quantification (UQ) has become a powerful tool for modeling physical phenomena in the last few years.

-© 2021 IMACSWe investigate numerical behaviour of a convection diffusion equation with random coefficients by approximating statistical moments of the solution.
-Stochastic Galerkin approach, turning the original stochastic problem to a system of deterministic convection diffusion equations, is used to handle the stochastic domain in this study, whereas discontinuous Galerkin method is used to discretize spatial domain due to its local mass conservativity.
-A priori error estimates of the stationary problem and stability estimate of the unsteady model problem are derived in the energy norm.
-To address the curse of dimensionality of stochastic Galerkin method, we take advantage of the low–rank Krylov subspace methods, which reduce both the storage requirements and the computational complexity by exploiting a Kronecker–product structure of system matrices.
+In this talk, we investigate numerical behaviour of a convection diffusion equation with random coefficients by approximating statistical moments of the solution.
+Stochastic Galerkin approach, turning the original stochastic problem to a system of deterministic convection diffusion equations, is used to handle the stochastic domain, whereas discontinuous Galerkin method is used to discretize spatial domain due to its local mass conservativity.
+To address the curse of dimensionality of Stochastic Galerkin method, we take advantage of the low--rank Krylov subspace methods, which reduce both the storage requirements and the computational complexity by exploiting a Kronecker--product structure of system matrices.
 The efficiency of the proposed methodology is illustrated by numerical experiments on the benchmark problems.